Ultimate-Huskies/website/README.md

 The repository for the ultimate-huskies website.

 # Development
 This wordpress site uses a modern stack to make development easy and maintainable.
 So make sure you have the required tools installed.
-The used file structure is based [Bedrock][bedrock_link] to enable [Composer][composer_link] for wordpress.
+The used file structure is based on [Bedrock][bedrock_link] to enable [Composer][composer_link] for wordpress.
 Its also using [Timber][timber_link] to make use of [TWIG][twig_link] as templating engine.

 ## Requirements
 - [Composer][composer_link]